-Quit Smoking “Cold Turkey” Without Nicotine Replacement Therapy (NRT) and Without any Withdrawal
+Quit Smoking “Cold Turkey” using EFT Tapping, Without Nicotine Replacement Therapy (NRT) and Without any Withdrawal Symptoms

-My Thoughts on Quitting Smoking and on the Addiction of Cigarettes and Vaping
+Quitting Smoking and the Addiction of Cigarettes and Vaping

 Smoking is a notoriously difficult problem to deal with using conventional methods such as hypnosis, patches, gum, e-cigarettes etc, because smokers are drug addicts.